Photo by Jean-Pol Grandmont, CC BY-SA 3.0, via Wikimedia Commons

 Overview

-St. Peter's Basilica is the largest church in the world and the centerpiece of Vatican City, the world's smallest independent nation-state.
-Located in Rome, Italy, the basilica is built over the tomb of Saint Peter, whom Catholics recognize as the first pope and leader of Jesus Christ's apostles.
+St. Peter's Basilica is a prominent church and the centerpiece of Vatican City, an independent microstate in the city of Rome.
+The basilica is built over the site venerated as the tomb of Saint Peter, whom Catholics recognize as the first pope and leader of Jesus Christ's apostles.
 As the principal church of Roman Catholicism and the pope's liturgical home, St. Peter's is one of the most sacred sites in Christianity, attracting millions of pilgrims and visitors annually.

 Present